Guide to Work, Study, Travel and Living Abroad

 Beyond Guatemala

-During the various stays in Guatemala, I was able to visit most of the rest of Central America.
+I could visit most of Central America during my various stays in Guatemala.
 Visas currently require that you leave the country every six months, so I wisely used this requirement as an invitation to see the rest of Central America.
-Before setting off on my quest to Colombia, I’d already been to Belize, Honduras, El Salvador, Costa Rica, and Panama, as well as the Yucatan and Chiapas in Mexico, both of which the likes of Lonely Planet likes to group as part of Central America.
+Before setting off on my quest to Colombia, I'd already been to Belize, Honduras, El Salvador, Costa Rica, and Panama, as well as the Yucatan and Chiapas in Mexico, both of which the likes of Lonely Planet likes to group as part of Central America.
 That left only Nicaragua.

-So, in 2013, when I decided it was time to officially go down south, and Nicaragua was the first schedule stop.
+So, in 2013, I decided it was time to officially go down south, and Nicaragua was the first scheduled stop.
 That was the easy part.
 The more difficult issue was my budget.
-While Guatemala is lovely place to stay, it’s not exactly the place to pad your pocketbook.
+While Guatemala is a lovely place to stay, there are better places to pad your pocketbook.
 Money was tight.
-I‘d been able get by on my wits (or, more likely my contacts) in a country I was familiar with, but now a plan was in order.
+I'd been able to get by on my wits (or, more likely, my contacts) in a country I was familiar with, but now a plan was in order.
 That plan turned out to be a website called HelpX.

 HelpX Marks the Spot: Isla de Ometepe, Nicaragua

-Of course, I took the chance to visit some Nicaraguan highlights on my trip down, but the bulk of my time in Nicaragua was spent on Ometepe Island, in the middle of Lake Nicaragua, the largest lake in Central America.
-HelpX had listed posts in other places – Leon, Granada, San Juan del Sur—but Ometepe was the attraction I most wanted to see.
-So, I signed up for a month volunteering on an island-based farm at an eco-hotel called Totoco.
+Of course, I took the chance to visit some Nicaraguan highlights on my trip down.
+However, most of my time in Nicaragua was spent on Ometepe Island, in the middle of Lake Nicaragua, the largest lake in Central America.
+HelpX had listed posts in other places – Leon, Granada, San Juan del Sur — but Ometepe was the attraction I most wanted to see.
+So, I signed up for a month volunteering in Nicaragua on an island-based farm at an eco-lodge called Totoco.

-Martijn, the Dutch owner-operator of Totoco Eco-Lodge, likes to describe it as a three-pronged project.
-There is the eco-hotel, a pretty swanky place but also “eco” enough to be waste-free, which requires paying guest to use composting toilets, and uses solar power.
-There is the Totoco Foundation, an NGO (now run by Martijn’s girlfriend) founded to help the surrounding community, including micro-financing, educational support, and medical upgrades.
-And, there was the farm.
+The owner-operator of Totoco Eco-Lodge, likes to describes it as a three-pronged project.
+The eco-hotel is a pretty expensive place but also "eco" enough to be waste-free, requiring guests to use composting toilets and rely on solar power.
+The Totoco Foundation is an NGO founded to help the surrounding community, including micro-financing, educational support, and medical upgrades.
+And there was the farm.

-I had minimal experience working the soil, just some quick-run, hobby-like soirees into growing my own herbs and salad.
-However, it seems initiative and the will to give it a try goes a long way.
+I had minimal experience working the soil, just some quick-run, hobby-like soirees into growing my herbs and salad.
+However, initiative and the will to try it goes a long way.
 My arrangement was room and board in exchange for five hours of work five days a week, helping to build a garden plot representative of what most Ometepe locals could have.
-It was a fun, and also a delicious, project.
+It was a fun and also delicious project.

 It was so fun that I stayed two months instead of one.
-About a week in, Martijn announced he was going back to Europe for a few weeks, and noting that I had no fixed schedule (and a fine work ethic), he asked if I’d mind staying on to help out while he was gone.
-So, I was able to housesit his sweet eco-pad and hang around the fancy hotel, with an infinity pool at my disposal, for six weeks.
+About a week in, the owner announced he would return to Europe for a few weeks.
+Noting that I had no fixed schedule (and an exemplary work ethic), he asked if I'd mind staying on to help out while he was gone.
+So, I could housesit his sweet eco-pad and hang around the fancy hotel, with an infinity pool at my disposal, for six weeks.
 Budget travel in every possible way, with many perks.

 There were several funny things I noticed in the cultural transition from Guatemala to Nicaragua:

-1. Indigenous identity disappeared to some extent, such that certain everyday nuances I was used to seeing—baskets carried on heads, ladies slapping tortillas onto hot skillets, traditional clothing—were noticeable absent.
+1. Indigenous identity disappeared to some extent, such that specific everyday nuances I was used to seeing — baskets carried on heads, ladies slapping tortillas onto hot skillets, traditional clothing — were noticeably absent.

-2. On the other hand, horses and carts reappeared as a truly viable mode of transportation, and in general, farm animals seemed much more present on the streets.
-In rural areas, not just chickens but also pigs were everywhere, so much so that they outnumbered street dogs.
+2. On the other hand, horses and carts reappeared as a viable mode of transportation; in general, farm animals seemed much more present on the streets.
+In rural areas, chickens and pigs were everywhere, so much so that they outnumbered street dogs.

 3. Soccer gave way to baseball.
-In my village on Ometepe, there was no soccer field around but two baseball diamonds.
+My village on Ometepe had no soccer field around but two baseball diamonds.
 In Guatemala, my students had never put on a baseball glove.

 Coasting Through Costa Rica

-Before leaving Ometepe, I’d set up another farm, Vago’s Place, on the Caribbean coast of Costa Rica.
-I gave myself a few days to travel and be an obligation-free tourist en route, stopping in La Fortuna near Volcan Arenal, to relax in some hot springs.
-I stayed in Gringo Pete’s Hostel, the best and only budget place.
-The staff helped me get by cheaply, including directions to a beautiful local swimming hole with a waterfall and the somewhat hidden locale of free natural hot springs.
-(Most hotels charge $30 or more for a soak.)
+Before leaving Ometepe, I'd set up another farm, Vago's Place, on the Caribbean coast of Costa Rica.
+I gave myself a few days to travel and be an obligation-free tourist en route, stopping in La Fortuna near Volcan Arenal to relax in hot springs.
+I stayed in a hostel, at time, the best and only budget place.
+The staff helped me get by cheaply, including directions to a beautiful local swimming hole with a waterfall and the hidden locale of free natural hot springs.
+(Most hotels charge a small fortune for a soak.)

 Then, it was on to Puerto Viejo de Talamanca.

-Puerto Veijo is a classic beach town, with a break that draws surfers, a strong Rastafarian presence, and a palm-lined seashore.
-My days at Vago’s proved to be much more laborious than those at Totoco (a lot of digging up very heavy soil), but in the afternoons, there was the sea.
-The Caribbean does wonders for washing away a day’s labor.
-Plus, I spotted two sloths in the trees along the beach, a tree full of howler monkeys on the walk from the farm, and toucans atop the canopy.
+Puerto Viejo is a classic beach town with a break that draws surfers, a significant Rastafarian presence, and a palm-lined seashore.
+My days at Vago's proved much more laborious than those at Totoco (a lot of digging up heavy soil), but there was the sea to enjoy in the afternoons.
+The Caribbean does wonders for washing away a day's labor.
+Plus, I spotted two sloths in the trees along the beach, a tree full of howler monkeys walking from the farm, and toucans atop the canopy.

 One of three sloths, a unique species, spotted in trees while in Costa Rica.
 Look carefully to see the sloth.